Toshiba sees rebound as Apple leads demand for NAND

-TOKYO Unlike many beleaguered constituents of Japan Inc, Toshiba Corp (6502.T), has reason to cheer ballooning sales at Apple Inc (AAPL.O) - millions of the iPhones it sells are loaded with NAND flash memory made by Japan's last big chip maker.
+TOKYO Unlike many beleaguered constituents of Japan Inc, Toshiba Corp, has reason to cheer ballooning sales at Apple Inc - millions of the iPhones it sells are loaded with NAND flash memory made by Japan's last big chip maker.

-That Apple boom will help the Japanese conglomerate boost operating profit by almost 50 percent this business year - according to its own forecast - and overcome losses from sliding televisions sales that have hobbled Sony Corp (6758.T), Panasonic Corp (6752.T) and Sharp Corp (6753.T).
+That Apple boom will help the Japanese conglomerate boost operating profit by almost 50 percent this business year - according to its own forecast - and overcome losses from sliding televisions sales that have hobbled Sony Corp, Panasonic Corp and Sharp Corp.

 "Apple is probably their largest customer and depending on the time of the year when Apple procures from Toshiba I suspect it could be as high as 70 percent," said Damian Thong, an analyst at Macquarie in Tokyo, said ahead of Toshiba's results.